-Upon receipt by ARI, the sample container information was compared to the associated chain-of-custody and the cooler temperature was recorded.
-The cooler was received with a temperature slightly greater than (7.7°C) the EPA-recommended limit of ≤6°C. Ambient temperatures at the time of sampling were approximately 32°C, and the assumption is made the temperature of the sample matrix in the exposed impoundment was higher than normal.
-Field staff regularly replenished ice in the sample coolers prior to delivery to the lab.
-No qualification of the data was determined necessary.
+Upon receipt by ARI, the sample container information was compared to the associated chain-ofcustody and the cooler temperature was recorded.
+The coolers were received with temperatures within the EPA-recommended limit of $\leq$ 6°C. No qualification of the data was determined necessary.